 In general, stock returns outperform inflation rates.
 Considering the rising prices of goods and services can mean higher profits for businesses.
 Better prices lead to higher share prices.
 However, there may be times when this is not the case, but in the long run, the stock market has historically provided returns that outperform inflation.

 Stock markets have outperformed inflation in the long run but there are many ups and downs and volatile situations, in the short term.
-One of the apt examples can be the years 2020 and 2021.
-The Sensex had reached 25,000 in March 2020, down from around 40,000 in January 2020.
-By 2021, Sensex has surpassed 56,000 points.
+One of the apt examples can be the years 2021 and 2022.
+The Sensex had reached 61000 in October 2021, up from around 25000 in October 2020.

 This demonstrates that the markets recover in the long run.
 Risks and losses balance each other out.
 Stock market investments that are goal-oriented and well-researched can help you beat inflation.